Unit 2: Authorizations

 Highmark reserves the right to request and review medical records for visits whether or not authorization is required.
 If such review determines that any or all treatments were not medically necessary, were not billed appropriately, or were not performed, a refund will be requested.
 If a refund is requested, the provider may not bill the member for the services.

-If The Authorization is not in Place at the Time of Service
+If the Authorization is Not in Place at the Time of Service

 Ordinarily, the member’s attending physician should have requested a required authorization prior to the member receiving the services.
 However, if a Highmark member arrives for an appointment for non-emergency services and the required authorization does not appear to be in place, the provider should perform an authorization inquiry in Availity.
 If not Availity-enabled, call Clinical Services at the phone number for your service area.